tonyduckles/octopress/source/_posts/2012-06-04-all-in-one-home-file-server-vmware-esxi-openindiana-and-zfs.markdown

 taking-up space and it seemed like such a pain to fire up an old computer just to tinker with some new configuration.

-So, going virtualizations held a lot of (obvious) appeal to me: minimize my physical hardware (less power consumed, less physical space, etc) while letting me easily tinker with new configurations.
+So, going virtualized held a lot of (obvious) appeal to me: minimize my physical hardware (less power consumed, less physical space, etc.) while letting me easily tinker with new configurations.

 ## ZFS-Powered